 Ecology & Spirituality Discussion Group

-Beginning December 2nd, join us every other Monday at 1:00PM for conversation, contemplation, community, and your favorite beverage as we explore the intersection of creation, ecology, and spirituality.
+Beginning March 3rd, join us every 1st and 3rd Monday at 1:00PM for conversation, contemplation, community, and your favorite beverage as we explore the intersection of creation, ecology, and spirituality.

 Where: 1893 Coffee & Cream at 6345 Havelock Ave, Lincoln, NE.